skandow/musi-cal-front-end/README.md

 # Profile Highlights:

-User profiles contain the following
+User profiles contain the following:

   1. User picture and information
   2. Notification of how many future events the user can confirm attendance for
   3. A calendar that contains all the user's future events
   4. A list of the user's next three events

+# Ensemble Pages:

+Ensemble profiles contain the following:

+  1. Name
+  2. Email contact
+  3. Phone number
+  4. Website
+  5. Description
+  6. A picture of the ensemble

+# Event Pages:

+Event profiles contain the following:

 # Administrative Highlights: